 08/16/2018 by Cristiano Bonino 0 Comments

 You might enjoy this recipe in many regions of Italy, mostly in the summer, or at one of our cooking classes in the Boston area.
-Rather than coming form a specific person, this recipe is the condensed result of many conversations with different housewives, sommeliers, chefs and food lovers all over Italy, including Cristiano’s own mother Paola!
+This recipe is quite popular also among Italian families and is more typical in the summer when a cold meal is pleasantly enjoyed on a hot day.

 This dish can be made vegan and vegetarian but for sure in some regions of Italy you can find it with diced ham and/or cheese and/or canned tuna.